 Businesses should also consider implementing multi-factor authentication technologies such as DUO.
 This ensures users need more than just a password to have access to business accounts.
 This includes having multiple verification steps, such as a passcode sent to a mobile device.
 These security controls help to prevent attackers from accessing accounts, even if they do correctly guess a password.

-This is a growing problem & can put employees & customers at risk or cause the company financial damage.
+This is a growing problem and can put employees and customers at risk or cause the company financial damage.
 Within small businesses, insider threats are growing as more employees have access to multiple accounts that hold more data.
 Research has found that 62% of employees have reported having access to accounts that they probably didn’t need to.

 To block insider threats, small businesses need to ensure that they have a strong culture of security awareness within their organisation.
 This will help to stop insider threats caused by ignorance and help employees to spot early on when an attacker has compromised or is attempting to compromise company data.